Tips for feline fun

 You might like to grow your own indoor garden and include catnip, cat mint or cat grass.

-Scratching posts and climbing posts can provide the exercise your feline friend would usually get when climbing trees and can also save your furniture.
+Scratching posts and climbing posts can provide the exercise your feline friend would usually get when climbing trees and can also save your furniture from the feline claws.

-Most importantly, your furry friend needs quality time with you.
+Most importantly, your furry feline needs quality time with you.
 Cats can become bored and stressed quite quickly.
-They may display signs of stress which include:
+They may display signs of stress which can include:

 - bowel complaints

-- bad behaviour like attacking, scratching, and biting
+- Unwanted behaviour like increased attacking, scratching, and biting

 - clawing at furniture